Prerequisites

 Logging and Auditing

-| Log source | Mechanism | Location |
+The server uses a hybrid logging approach.| Log source | Mechanism | Location |

 | System logs | systemd-journald (1 GB cap) | journalctl |